jerm-jerm/quartz/content/DND Mystrala/1. The World/2 NPCs/Minor NPCs/Oliver Bentley.md

 # Capitan Oliver "Double-Crossed" Bentley
-**Captain Oliver “double-crossed” Bentley - Langston pirate that attacked our ship, we bested him in battle and his ship was destroyed among jagged rocks, he cursed our ship as we left him there**
+A [[Langston Pirates|Langston pirate]] that attacked the group's ship [[The Icebreaker]], the group bested him in battle and his ship was destroyed among jagged rocks, he cursed the ship as the group left him there screaming.